 31. CRL also has valuable Confidential Information that provides CRL economic benefits based on the fact that it is confidential to CRL and provides competitive benefits with respect to CRL's competitors.
 With respect to its Supplier Information-a subset of CRL's Confidential Information-CRL spent decades finding the perfect vendor source for each of its products.
-Obtaining its collection of vendors to
+Obtaining its collection of vendors to source its products involved substantial investment, including painstaking trial and error of researching and working with multiple vendors at times on a product-by-product basis, years of testing and modifying products, years of evaluating customer feedback, and years of working to obtain and provide proper pricing.
+The result of CRL's decades of investment is that approximately 75% of its more than 50,000 products are obtained across approximately 800 individually selected vendors who are spread throughout the world.

-- 32. CRL's Supplier Information was difficult to accumulate and assemble, and it is extensive.
+32. CRL's Supplier Information was difficult to accumulate and assemble, and it is extensive.
 A single CRL product can have multiple different suppliers providing different components or parts that need to be manufactured to specific dimensions and specifications, and using materials with specific properties, in order to be assembled into a final, saleable product.
 In many instances, one supplier will not know all of the dimensions, specifications, or material requirements for the product that they provide components for; rather, CRL provides each supplier only with the information that particular supplier needs in order to manufacture the specific component or part for which it is responsible.
-Even the limited information that CRL communicates to each of its suppliers, however, is treated as highly confidential and proprietary to CRL. - 33.
-CRL's confidential suppliers are located all over the world.
-Many have manufactured for CRL for years as contract suppliers and do not maintain a public-facing website, do not publicize contact information (such as names, email addresses, or telephone numbers), and are difficult to identify and locate for a U.S.-based company-assuming that they can be identified or located at all.
-Indeed, CRL does not publicize its confidential supplier relationships or indicate which suppliers are responsible for which components or parts that it uses in its business. - 34.
-CRL purposefully does not make Supplier Information public; rather, it sells a large portion of the products it obtains from its suppliers under the CRL brand and maintains its Supplier Information-which includes the identity of suppliers along with associated contact information, details regarding the products or components that they supply, and information regarding costs, pricing and purchasing histories-in databases with access limited to those who have certain login credentials.
+Even the limited information that CRL communicates to each of its suppliers, however, is treated as highly confidential and proprietary to CRL.

+33. CRL's confidential suppliers are located all over the world.
+Many have manufactured for CRL for years as contract suppliers and do not maintain a publicfacing website, do not publicize contact information (such as names, email addresses, or telephone numbers), and are difficult to identify and locate for a U.S.-based company assuming that they can be identified or located at all.
+Indeed, CRL does not publicize its confidential supplier relationships or indicate which suppliers are responsible for which components or parts that it uses in its business.

+34. CRL purposefully does not make Supplier Information public; rather, it sells a large portion of the products it obtains from its suppliers under the CRL brand and maintains its Supplier Information-which includes the identity of suppliers along with associated contact information, details regarding the products or components that they supply, and information regarding costs, pricing and purchasing histories-in

+1 databases with access limited to those who have certain login credentials.